 5. Use round nose pliers to create a loop at the end of the wire, wrapping around the bottom of the other loop.
 Use snipe nose pliers to adjust the loops if necessary.

-7. Use snipe nose pliers to open the loop of the earwire and attach the hoop - close using the pliers.
+7. Use snipe or flat nose pliers to open the loop of the earwire and attach the hoop - close using the pliers.

 9. Repeat these steps for the other earring hoop.